Theodo-UK/RN-common-docs/docs/deployment.md

 - **Hard deploy**: deployment that builds an archive with both the `native` and `js` code and then uploads it to _AppCenter/Beta App Store/Production App store_ (see [here](./invite_to_staging.md) to know what these are).
 Getting the content of this deployment on a phone requires the user to update the app from https://install.appcenter.ms or the corresponding App Store.

 - **Soft deploy**: deployment that only builds the `js` code and publishes it to the _CodePush_ server.
-Any user opening the app with the a _Version Number_ matching the target of the CodePushed bundle will immediately receive the update to their phone.
+Any user opening the app with a _Version Number_ matching the target of the CodePushed bundle will immediately receive the update to their phone.
 Getting this update doesn't require any action from the user.

 **Environment**: `dev` (if setup), `staging` or `production`.
 Configuration of the app that matches the purpose of its deployment.
-For example, the ios production app will be deployed to Test Flight and Apple App store with production code signing and the keys corresponding to Firebase production, Appcenter production, CodePush production etc.
+For example, the iOS production app will be deployed to Test Flight and App Store with production code signing and the keys corresponding to (if setup) Firebase production, Appcenter production, CodePush production etc.

 **Platform**: iOS or Android.